WICG/turtledove/README.md

 ```
-var myGroup = {'owner' : 'www.wereallylikeshoes.com',
+const myGroup = {'owner': 'www.wereallylikeshoes.com',
-               'name' : 'athletic-shoes',
+               'name': 'athletic-shoes',
-               'readers' : ['first-ad-network.com',
+               'readers': ['first-ad-network.com',
                             'second-ad-network.com']
               };
 window.navigator.joinAdInterestGroup(myGroup, 30 * kSecsPerDay);
 ```

 The API must be called from a window (top-level or iframe) whose origin matches the `owner`.
-This could be on WeReallyLikeShoes.com, or could be a cross-domain iframe — maybe RunningShoeReviews.com writes articles about shoes sold by WeReallyLikeShoes.com, and the review site has an agreement which lets the retailer add people to an interest group with `'name' : 'reads-reviews'`.
+This could be on WeReallyLikeShoes.com, or could be a cross-domain iframe — maybe RunningShoeReviews.com writes articles about shoes sold by WeReallyLikeShoes.com, and the review site has an agreement which lets the retailer add people to an interest group with `'name': 'reads-reviews'`.
 It should also be possible for a site owner to include a cross-domain iframe _without_ giving it this capability.

 The list of `reader` domains indicates the ad networks that WeReallyLikeShoes uses to run their interest-group-targeted ads.
 Those ad networks may work with publishers directly, or they may buy ad space from other publisher-affiliated ad platforms.
 In the latter case, a URL like `https://first-ad-network.com/.well-known/ad-partners.txt` can list the domain names of other ad networks that first-ad-network buys space from, and a public key that the browser can use to encrypt the interest group information while it is passing through other ad networks.  _(Probably this should be a part of the [IAB ads.txt spec](https://iabtechlab.com/ads-txt/), instead of a new .well-known file; it's similar to their "authorized sellers" — and they can come up with a better name than "ad-partners" for the relationship.)_